edoardottt/MSc-CyberSecurity-Sapienza/Security-in-Software-Applications/theory.md

 - Once defects found by fuzz testing fixed, fuzz testing has a quickly diminishing rate of return
     - Fuzz testing is still a good idea… but not by itself

 Done with dynamic analysis, we start talking about hybrid analysis.
+Hybrid means combining both static and dynamic analysis.
+The historical common hybrid approach is "Coverage measure".
+This approach measures how well program has been tested in dynamic analysis.
+Two common coverage for dynamic testing:
+- Statement coverage: Which (%) program statements have been executed by at least one test?
+- Branch coverage: Which (%) program branch options have been executed by at least one test?

+**Penetration testing**
+- Pretend to be adversary, try to break in
+- Depends on the skills of pentesters
+- Need to set rules-of-engagement (RoE)
+    - Problem: RoE often unrealistic
+- Really a combination of static and dynamic approaches

+Remember, a fool with a tool is still a fool.